Markcmd/cse15l-lab-reports/lab1.md

   }[user@sahara ~/lecture1]$
   ```
 The working directory is `/home/lecture1`

 The cat command outputs the contents in the file.

-No, the command executed successfully. because the command meant to have file as argument or with no argument.
+The output is not an error, the command executed successfully. because the command meant to have file as argument or with no argument.